syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ![Blazor Gantt Chart displays Task Relationship](images/blazor-gantt-chart-task-relationship.png)

+N> If no relationship type is specified, the default type of Finish-to-Start (FS) is automatically applied.

-## Multiple Predecessors for a Task
+## Multiple Predecessors in a Task

-In the Blazor Gantt Chart component, it is possible to assign multiple predecessors to a single task.
+In the Gantt Chart component, it is possible to assign multiple predecessors to a single task.
 This allows for more complex dependency structures where a task may rely on the completion or initiation of multiple other tasks before it can proceed.

 To define multiple predecessors for a task, you can specify them as a comma-separated string.
 Each predecessor is defined using the task Id and the relationship type (e.g., "2FS", "6SS").
 The following example demonstrates how to configure multiple predecessors for a task.